|

 I appreciate Jamie’s tips on how to teach your kids to cook over at Simple Homeschool.
 Her kids are younger than mine, but it’s easy to adapt the concept for multiple ages.

 Along with cooking comes the idea of teaching kids proper nutrition.
 Mac-and-cheese does not a balanced supper make.
-It’s easy to casually discuss proper nutrition while you’re teaching your kids to cook.
+My mom always taught me to make a type of meat and sides – with at least one green and no more than one starch.

 Meal planning is a tried-and-true time-, sanity-, and money-saver for me.
 As such, it’s a simple concept that I want to pass on to my kids.
 I make a menu every week, keeping in mind what we have going on each night.
-That way, I know if I need to fix something quick and easy or do a crock pot meal for a busy night or if I have time for something more elaborate, and I can shop accordingly.
+That way, I know if I need to fix something quick and easy or do a crock pot meal for a busy night, or if I have time for something more elaborate, and I can shop accordingly.

-It was also helpful during the “lean years” when we didn’t have the money to keep a fully-stocked pantry of staples.
+It was also helpful during the “lean years” when we didn’t have the money to keep a fully stocked pantry of staples.
 With a menu, I could shop for only the ingredients I needed and make use of anything I might already have.
 Tell me that’s not going to be a useful tool for a fledgling adult paying all of his or her own bills for the first time.

 A seamstress I am not.
 However, it’s vital that all young adults – regardless of gender – have some basic sewing skills.
 I can’t hem a pair of pants to save my life (which is too bad considering how short I am).
 However, I can sew a button on a shirt or repair a hole before it gets worse.